jmike/macos-dev-setup/fresh-install-yosemite.md

 1. Open the App Store from your existing Mac installation
 2. Search and download Mac OSX Yosemite
-3. Once Yosemite has been downloaded, the installer will run automatically - dismiss the installer window and proceed
+3. Once Yosemite has been downloaded, the installer will run automatically; dismiss the installer window and proceed

 #### B. Burn Yosemite on a USB disk